Wallonia: Science and technology

 Contributions to the development of science and technology have appeared since the beginning of the country's history.
 The baptismal font of Renier de Huy is not the only example of medieval Walloon technical expertise: the words "houille" (coal) or "houilleur" (coal miner) or "grisou" (damp) were coined in Wallonia and are Walloon in origin.

-The economically important very deep coal mining in the course of the First Industrial Revolution has required highly reputed specialized studies for mining engineers.
-But that was already the case before the Industrial Revolution, with an engineer as Rennequin Sualem for instance.
+The economically important development of very deep coal mining during the First Industrial Revolution increased demand for highly trained mining engineers, although specialist engineering expertise - exemplified by Rennequin Sualem - had already been employed in mining before the Industrial Revolution.

 Engineer Zenobe Gramme invented the Gramme dynamo, the first generator to produce power on a commercial scale for industry.
 Chemist Ernest Solvay gave his name to the Solvay process for production of soda ash, an important chemical for many industrial uses.
 Ernest Solvay also acted as a major philanthropist and gave its name to the Solvay Institute of Sociology, the Solvay Brussels School of Economics and Management and the International Solvay Institutes for Physics and Chemistry which are now part of the Université libre de Bruxelles.
 In 1911, he started a series of conferences, the Solvay Conferences on Physics and Chemistry, which have had a deep impact on the evolution of quantum physics and chemistry.

 Georges Lemaître of the Université catholique de Louvain is credited with proposing the Big Bang theory of the origin of the universe in 1927.

 Three Nobel Prizes in Physiology or Medicine were awarded to Walloons: Jules Bordet (Université libre de Bruxelles) in 1919, Albert Claude (ULB) together with Christian De Duve (UCLouvain) in 1974.

 In the present day, Bureau Greisch has acquired an international reputation as consulting engineer and architect in the fields of structures, civil engineering and buildings, including the Millau Viaduct in France.